RonniKahalani/CardMemoryTrainer/README.md

 This web app is build with

-- Backend: Spring Boot, Java, serving JSON data...
-- Frontend: JavaScript, HTML, CSS, Bootstrap, JSON...
+- JavaScript, HTML, CSS, Bootstrap, JSON...

 ## License